 #4: Monitor Your Shipping Costs

-Having clarity on how much your shipping spend is can help your e-commerce business not only save money on your shipping efforts but also increase profit on your entire e-commerce operations.
+Having clarity on how much your shipping spend is can help your e-commerce business not only save money on your shipping efforts but also increase profit.
 To help, incorporate a parcel auditing strategy into your shipping strategy to identify where you are spending excess money, being billed incorrectly by carriers and more.
-With only a few quick steps to get this set up, this is an effective and easy way for e-commerce businesses to gain a clear view of where they can save money, where they are losing money and most importantly – how they can capture more dollars for their e-commerce business.
+With only a few quick steps to get this setup, this is an effective and easy way for e-commerce businesses to gain a clear view of where they can save money.
+In addition, identify where they are losing money and most importantly – how they can capture more dollars for their e-commerce business.
 Learn more here.

 #5: Review and React to Shipping Analytics

 Creating a dynamic e-commerce business doesn’t happen blindly.
-Having a strong understanding of your strengths, weaknesses, and opportunities is the best way to enhance your e-commerce business.
+Having a strong understanding of your strengths, weaknesses, and opportunities is the best way to enhance e-commerce business.
 Yet the human touch alone cannot accomplish this.
-To help, allow reports and analytics to bring clarity to your shipping efforts – ultimately helping your business strengthen all touchpoints within your shipping actions.
+Allow reports and analytics to bring clarity to your shipping efforts – ultimately helping your business strengthen all shipping actions.
 With improved visibility, you can make more informed decisions and thus, reduce your shipping spend.
 To help, explore more here.

 Finally, as you aim to enhance your shipping efforts also aim to improve upon your carrier contracts.
 The carriers you choose to ship with –such as FedEx and UPS – impact your shipping efforts significantly, Therefore it’s important to review your existing carrier contracts and consider negotiations on them to help your e-commerce business.
 Combined with the efforts identified above, this can help your e-commerce business excel in selling and shipping online.